fahaddalwai/WhatHealth/README.md

 </p>

 <p id="description">
-    WhatHealth is a health analytics platform that allows users to upload health data, query insights using AI, and visualize trends dynamically with interactive charts.
-Built with Django, Cohere AI, and Chart.js, it provides a seamless experience for users looking to extract valuable insights from their health records.
+    WhatHealth is a health analytics platform that allows you to upload your Apple Health Data and query insights using AI, and visualize trends dynamically with interactive charts.
+Built with Django, Cohere AI, and Chart.js.
 </p>

 <h2>🧐 Features</h2>

 Here are some of the best features of WhatHealth:

-*   **AI-powered Chatbot:** Uses Cohere AI to analyze health-related queries.
+*   **AI-powered Chatbot:** Uses Cohere AI to analyze queries from users Apple Health Data.
 *   **Dynamic Chart Generation:** Converts queries into interactive charts using Chart.js.
 *   **File Upload & Processing:** Users can upload health data files for analysis.
 *   **Hybrid Search RAG:** Uses BM25 and ChromaDB embeddings for optimized retrieval.
 *   **Secure & Scalable Backend:** Built using Django and REST API principles.

 <h2>🛠️ Installation Steps:</h2>

+To use your own health data, look at this guide from [Apple](https://support.apple.com/en-gb/guide/iphone/iph5ede58c3d/ios) on how to export it in XML format.
+Just to save some time, I have provided a sample XML in the repo!

 <p>1.
 Clone the repository</p>